rsennrich/wmt16-scripts/README.md

 The scripts will facilitate the reproduction of our results, and serve as additional documentation (along with the system description paper)

+NOTE: for newer instructions (from WMT 17), see http://data.statmt.org/wmt17_systems/training/

 OVERVIEW
 --------